 - Only about 50% of custodial parents work full time

-- Only 42% of custodial mothers receive the full amount of child support due them
+- Only 42% of custodial mothers receive the full amount of alimony due them

 - Only 34% of custodial fathers receive the full amount of child support due them

-- Paying child support on time and consistently has a correlation to a more successful future for your child.
+- Paying living expenses on time and consistently has a correlation to a more successful future for your infant.

 - Interest is charged on past due child support, so you will end up paying more if you let your payments slip.

-- It costs an average of $13,000 per year to raise a child in the US
+- It costs an average of $13,000 per year to raise a kid in the US

-- The average child support payment is about $300 a month, which does not even come close to being half of the total cost of raising a child.
+- The average child support payment is about $300 a month, which does not even come close to being half of the total cost of raising a infant.

-- Income can be withheld from your paycheck at any time to cover child support expenses.
+- Income can be withheld from your paycheck at any time to alimony expenses.
 There does not have to be any unpaid support for that to happen.

 - Child support can be drawn from your unemployment benefits, as well as your tax returns.

-- The benefits of tracking child support payments lead to good accounting, solid records, and documentation when needed for modification.
+- The benefits of tracking kids expenses lead to good accounting, solid records, and documentation when needed for modification.

 For more information on these facts see: